Motor racing-First Formula E win for India's Mahindra team

 (Adds codes, no changes to text)

-BERLIN, June 10 Swedish driver Felix Rosenqvist won the first of two Berlin ePrix races on Saturday to hand India's Mahindra team a maiden victory in the Formula E electric series.
+BERLIN, June 10 (Reuters) - Swedish driver Felix Rosenqvist won the first of two Berlin ePrix races on Saturday to hand India's Mahindra team a maiden victory in the Formula E electric series.

 The win was also his first.